What is a humanist wedding ceremony?

 There will be heartfelt, thoughtful moments but most importantly, your ceremony will share the love – with lots of smiles, laughter and joy.
-Read here what couples I have worked with have to say about their experiences.
+Read what couples I have worked with have to say about their experiences HERE.

 What’s involved in a humanist wedding ceremony?

 Your ceremony can be short or long, follow a traditional structure or break with convention.
-You can include readings or poems read by family and friends, and you can also have music and singing if you want to.
-You make your promises to each other, choosing the words that fit best.
+You can include readings or poems read by family and friends, and you can also have music and singing as well.
+Next you make your promises to each other, choosing the words that fit best.
 Then we mark the wedding with a symbolic action – usually exchanging rings, but extra elements can be lovely, such as hand-fasting or other types of unity ceremonies.